 Hopefully your members will lock in the habit of working out heading into the summer.
 From there you’ll want to capitalize on that progress by helping your members maintain the momentum.
 Remember, it’s easier to keep a good habit than it is to start again, so your goal here is to do what it takes to keep them engaged.

-Start rolling these programs out beginning in June and continuing into July and August.
+Start rolling these programs out in July and August.

 - A contest for most workouts in X number of days.
 (There are 90 days in the summer season) You can use member management solution to keep track of visits by member and award a final prize to the member with the most in the set period.